Esri/distance-direction-addin-dotnet/README.md

 # geodesy-and-range-addin-dotnet

-Add-in provides the ability to create geodesic features such as lines, circles, ellipses and range rings.
+The add-in provides the ability to create geodesic features such as lines, circles, ellipses and range rings.

 ![Image of Geodesy and Range Addin](GeodesyAndRange.PNG)